 In this tutorial, we will show you how to install Ansible on Linux Mint 20.
 For those of you who didn’t know, Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
 It can be used both with Linux-based systems and Windows-based systems.
-Nowadays Ansible is also used to manage EC2 instances in AWS, Virtual machines, and Containers, etc. It does not require any agent on managed hosts, but it only requires ssh connection.
+Nowadays Ansible is also used to manage EC2 instances in AWS, Virtual machines, Containers, etc. It does not require any agent on managed hosts, but it only requires an ssh connection.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘